The Best Baked Pork Tenderloin Recipe

 I want each reader to walk away with a solid knowledge of each recipe, with all of the tips I’ve gathered from extensive testing of each recipe.
 I also answer questions my friends and family have asked about my recipes, to help everyone better understand the processes we use – and why!

-Perfect Pork Tenderloin in the Oven
+Perfect easy Baked Pork Tenderloin

-One of my favorite easy recipes has always been any kind of easy-baked main dish โ€“ one that is hearty, rich and delicious, super easy to make, and so delicious.
+One of my favorite easy recipes has always been any kind of easy-baked main dish โ one that is hearty, rich and delicious, super easy to make, and so delicious.

 I didn’t grow up eating a lot of pork because my dad wasn’t a fan of it – so when I got married and I was making more of the food my husband loved, it took me a while to find a pork tenderloin recipe that didn’t make a huge mess, stick to the pan, dry out completely, or just give super bland flavor – so I worked to make the perfect recipe for super tender, juicy pork like I’d get in restaurants.